openstack-archive/fuel-specs/specs/7.0/ssl-endpoints.rst

 Upgrade impact
 --------------

-The main problem is how can we support the upgrade of an environment that has been deployed without the support for SSL.
-To manage cluster deployed before the update, nailgun uses previous version of manifests.
-That means that there will be one version of puppet manifest without SSL support and the new version with SSL support.
-Both should work with last version of HAProxy since the version build by fuel OSCI team supports the declaration of several configuration files into a directory (that is not the case for the upstream version of HAProxy).
-See https://bugs.launchpad.net/fuel/+bug/1346365

 If the updated environment does not use SSL before the update, it will not use SSL after the update.